peitor/sw-craftmanship-ddd/Notes-Development-Approach.md

   * The raising of the event is in the Game.
   * The raise event is probably buggy and broken.
   * The world hooks up events...
 Is that responsibility of the world?

+# Continuation on 2019-05-13

+## Fix raising event code in Game -> Separation of Concerns (SoC).

+  And there was a bug in there.